East Dean, All SaintsEast Dean has a chime of 3 bells, hung above the chancel crossing.

 *Click on the images to enlarge them*

-Bryan's motto GLORIA DEO IN EXCELSIS, which he favoured towards the end of his life was used on this bell, and was formed using parchment wax letters.
+In 1634, Bryan I Eldridge supplied a bell inscribed with the motto he favoured towards the end of his life.
+This bell was cast from loam, and the inscription formed using cut-out parchment.
 Between each word is his father's heart shaped stop.

-It was no doubt cast with a conventional canon, and tuned to around note D.
+It was no doubt cast with a conventional canon, and was around note D.

-The last of the 3 old bells was cast by Salisbury founder Clement Tosier.
-Like most of his bells, this one has fairly interesting harmonics, owing to its rather square profile.
+The last of the 3 old bells was cast in 1702 by the Salisbury founder Clement Tosier.
+Like most of his bells, this one has fairly interesting harmonics, owing to its rather square profile resulting in a sharp prime.

-Another common feature on his bells are lengthy inscriptions, usually taking up two inscription bands.
+Tosier is well known for his lengthy inscription, usually taking up two inscription bands.
 His surname is the halfway point, for the letter R on Tosier begins the lower inscription band.

 Between each word is a cross, except for a colon between CHURCH WARDENS.

-To fill in the rest of the lower band, Tosier inscribed a coin, with what appears to be a bird on it, followed by two sheilds, and another coin.
+To fill in the rest of the lower band, Tosier inscribed a coin, with what appears to be a bird on it, followed by two shields, and another coin.
+The letters and crosses were formed using cut out wax.

 In Sussex Bells & Belfries, Elphick states that he reduced the crown thickness of this bell compared to his others.

-Bryan's motto GLORIA DEO IN EXCELSIS, which he favoured towards the end of his life was used on this bell, and was formed using parchment wax letters.
+In 1634, Bryan I Eldridge supplied a bell inscribed with the motto he favoured towards the end of his life.
+This bell was cast from loam, and the inscription formed using cut-out parchment.
 Between each word is his father's heart shaped stop.

-It was no doubt cast with a conventional canon, and tuned to around note D.
+It was no doubt cast with a conventional canon, and was around note D.

-The last of the 3 old bells was cast by Salisbury founder Clement Tosier.
-Like most of his bells, this one has fairly interesting harmonics, owing to its rather square profile.
+The last of the 3 old bells was cast in 1702 by the Salisbury founder Clement Tosier.
+Like most of his bells, this one has fairly interesting harmonics, owing to its rather square profile resulting in a sharp prime.

-Another common feature on his bells are lengthy inscriptions, usually taking up two inscription bands.
+Tosier is well known for his lengthy inscription, usually taking up two inscription bands.
 His surname is the halfway point, for the letter R on Tosier begins the lower inscription band.

 Between each word is a cross, except for a colon between CHURCH WARDENS.

-To fill in the rest of the lower band, Tosier inscribed a coin, with what appears to be a bird on it, followed by two sheilds, and another coin.
+To fill in the rest of the lower band, Tosier inscribed a coin, with what appears to be a bird on it, followed by two shields, and another coin.
+The letters and crosses were formed using cut out wax.

 In Sussex Bells & Belfries, Elphick states that he reduced the crown thickness of this bell compared to his others.